objectivehtml/GmapHelper/readme.md

 Overview
 --------

-A simple helper class for making custom implementations withGoogle Maps for ExpressionEngine easier.
+A simple helper class for making custom implementations with Google Maps for ExpressionEngine easier.

 License
 -------